Removal

 1. Remove the camshaft timing chain cover as described in paragraph 6.

-2. On a carbureted engine, remove the fuel pump as described in Chapter 4A.
+2. On a carburetor engine, remove the fuel pump as described in Chapter 4A.

 3. Remove the camshaft sprocket as described in paragraph 8.

-4. Using quick-drying paint or a scraper, mark the camshaft sprocket and corresponding drive chain link.
+4. Using quick-drying paint or a scraper, make marks on the camshaft sprocket and on the corresponding link of the drive chain.

-5. On single chain models, pull off the bottom guide rail.
+5. On single chain models, pull off the lower guide rail.

 6. If necessary, rotate the auxiliary shaft so that the shaft lock bolt is visible through the holes in the sprocket.

-7. Working through the hole in the sprocket, remove the retainer bolt, then remove the auxiliary shaft retainer (see fig. 9.7, a, b).
+7. Working through the hole in the sprocket, loosen the retainer bolt, then remove the auxiliary shaft retainer (see Fig. 9.7, a, b).

 8. Separate the drive chain from the sprocket, then remove the auxiliary shaft from the cylinder block (see fig. 9.8).